-In honor of National Adoption Month, we have put together all of the information you need to know.
-Read on to learn why this month is special, who this month celebrates, what this month’s purpose is, and most importantly, how you can get involved.
+In honor of National Adoption Month, we have put together all of the information you need to know about why we celebrate it.
+As you continue to read you’ll learn why this month is special, who this month celebrates, what this month’s purpose is, and most importantly, how you can get involved.

 What is National Adoption Month?